stefanstranger/signal-mcp-server/README.md

    - Verify the chat name is spelled correctly
    - Check if the chat has any messages
    - Try using `include_empty=True` parameter

+4. **"Signal-MCP-Server does not want to start in Claude Desktop"**
+   - Check if there are no other Python versions installed besides the recommended version 3.13.
+   - You may need to uninstall older Python versions installed.

 ## 📚 References